charm-and-friends/.github/profile/README.md

 </h6>

 <p align="center">
-This is the spot for all community-led projects, with official backing from [Charm][charm].
+This is the spot for all community-led projects, with official backing from <a href="https://github.com/charmbracelet">Charm</a>.
 This organization houses incredible projects built using the Charm ecosystem by the open source community.
 </p>

 <p align="center">